The Art of Seeing Differently

 You bring yourself to it - your memories, your questions, your sensations.

 Photogravure asks for your presence.
 Not just your attention.
-Your stillness.
 Your willingness to not know everything at once.
 It rewards the kind of seeing that takes time.